 This is one of the most important things any entrepreneur should learn: Knowing your born abilities and how to outsource business tasks – and also your personal ones.
 I call it outsourcing your life.

 And no, it’s not just for the larger companies.
-This is especially important in small business.
+This is especially important in a small business.

 One of the main reasons why most entrepreneurs fail